hudnto/KakashiService/README.md

 # KakashiService
 A service that clones other services.
-Inspired in the ninja Kakashi from Naruto This project is for everyone that depends on a service that keep falling or wants to cache a service.
+This project is for everyone that depends on a service that keep falling or wants to cache a service.
+(Inspired in the ninja Hatake Kakashi from Naruto)

 ## Main Modules
 ### 1 - Read Module